Ysop1264/network-analysis-volatility-management/development_notes.md

 Kornel (17:30): I think I finally repaired the benchmark MVE so that the returns make sense Kornel (18:00): Updated the Performance measures: annualized some values and changed to percentages in accordance to the final tables
 Kornel (21:30): Change that the 'target' for optimal MVE weights is that they sum up to one, I will explain in the appendix why in more deteil that it already is

+30/03/2026 - Yadhu (05:25): Changed some parts of our GARCH calculation.
+Estimated through t-distribution because our forecasts have fat tails.
+We can always discuss and revert back to normal though.
+Sorry for the long layoff, got busy with family stuff